 a.
 The Policy applies to all university enterprise-level data as defined below.

 b.
 The Policy applies to data housed on the campus itself or hosted on an outsourced system.

 c.
 The Policy applies to data in physical form, including but not limited to paper, as well as data in a digital format.

 d.
 The policy addresses both access to and disclosure of data.

 a.
-The Chancellor, Provost, Vice Chancellors, General Counsel, and the Director of Athletics, or their designees, are the institutional Data Stewards (Data Stewards).
+The Chancellor, Provost, Vice Chancellors, General Counsel, CIO, Chief of Staff and the Director of Athletics are the institutional Data Stewards (Data Stewards).
+The Data Stewards may appoint designees for their various areas of responsibility.
 The Data Stewards are responsible for ensuring the appropriate handling of the enterprise-level data produced and managed by their division/unit, including the classification of data and the authorization of access.

 b.
 The Information Technology Division is responsible for ensuring that the appropriate technologies and system policies and permissions are in place to ensure appropriate access to electronic data.